catid/kvm/README.md

 This may be a good time to change the SSH password on the device to a more secure password.

-Now build and install the KVM software:
+Build and install the KVM software in the SSH session:

 ```
 cd ~